 Seniors are age 60 and above (ID needed).

-Sunway Lagoon is open daily from 10am to 6pm.
+Sunway Lagoon is open Wed - Mon from 10am to 6pm.
+Closed on Tuesdays except during Malaysian school and public holidays.

 There are plenty of food outlets inside the park.
 No outside food is allowed.